 Search engines like Google and Bing crawl the web, following links like streets between pages and sites.
 These links help search engines find and index pages and categorize them based on topical relevance and popularity to determine where and when your pages should rank in their search engines.

 In the 1990s, search engines used “links” to measure votes of importance and popularity for pages.
 This voting system and hundreds of other “ranking signals” make up Google’s algorithm.

 While links are not the end-all-be-all regarding ranking, they certainly play a significant role.
 The role links play in helping sites to rank well in search results has prompted many to build, buy or otherwise obtain links through “unnatural” means…..which, by definition, is against Google’s terms and can result in a site penalty or even de-indexing.

 But what is a business to do if links are so important, and you can’t just go out and build/buy them?
 Enter Natural or Organic Link Building.

 But first, what is a “Natural” or “Organic” Link?

 Organic links refer to those links that are incorporated on pages or within content WITHOUT the direct intention of influencing a search engine’s algorithm (i.e., Google).
 Such natural or organic links are also “unsolicited,” meaning no person or entity asked to have them placed.

 Link building is one of the most effective ways to enhance SEO and drive organic rankings.
 Yet, going about link building the “wrong” way can accomplish the exact opposite, earning you a PENALTY (or worse) on Google.

-Enter, “link earning”, the organic way to naturally acquire links in a way that is Google friendly.
+Enter “link earning”, the organic way to naturally acquire links in a Google-friendly way.

 Organic Link Building 101: